 Electromagnetic calorimeters (EC) are used in the PVDIS, SIDIS and J/ψ experiments to measure the energy deposition of electrons and hadrons, and to provide particle identification (PID).
-The SIDIS and J/ψ experiments share similar configurations and will be referred to as the SIDIS configuration hereafter.
-There are three calorimeters: the PVDIS experiment uses a forward angle calorimeter (FAEC) to detect the scattered electrons; the SIDIS experiments use a forward angle calorimeter (FAEC) and a large angle calorimeter (LAEC), both detect the scattered electrons while the FAEC also provides MIP triggers for pions.
+The SIDIS and J/ψ experiments share similar configurations and is referred to as the SIDIS configuration in this document.
+The PVDIS experiment uses all modules in the forward angle (PVDIS FAEC) to detect the scattered electrons; in the SIDIS configuration, calorimeter modules are divided into the forward angle (SIDIS FAEC) and the large angle (SIDIS LAEC), both detect the scattered electrons while the FAEC also provides MIP triggers for pions.
 For electron detection, the dominant background comes from electro- and photo-produced pions.
 The desired performance is summarized in Table 13 and the EC geometry in Table 14.
 Please note that the EC geometrical coverage is slightly larger than other detectors because the edges of the EC are expected to have degraded performance due to shower spreading.
 The total coverage area of the SIDIS FAEC and LAEC is less than that of the PVDIS FAEC.
 The plan is to share modules between the two configurations, thus all modules need to be rearranged when switching between the PVDIS and SIDIS configurations.

 Desired performance

 π^- rejection ≳[50:1]

-e^- efficiency ≥95%
+e^- efficiency $\gtrsim 90\%$

 Energy resolution $< 10\% / \sqrt{E}$

-Radiation resistance ≥400 kRad
+Radiation resistance $\gtrsim 400 \text{ kRad}$

-Position resolution ≲1 cm
+Position resolution $\lesssim 1 \text{ cm}$